Racquetball is a sport that with the smallest spark, grows into a raging wildfire.

 Since a college club constantly has members leaving the university, they need to be constantly be recruiting.

-The leadership of your club should always have a backup.
+A student may leave at any time, and the leadership of your club should always have a backup.

 If you are the only one doing things, when you leave, rest assured, your club will disappear.